Projects

 • Global Citizenship and Litter and Waste

-We are currently working towards a 7th Green Flag based on the theme of Global Citizenship and Energy.
+We are currently working towards a 8th Green Flag based on the theme of Global Citizenship and Marine Environment.
 The school’s Green Code for this theme is:

 • ‘Save the power for even one hour